King & Wood Mallesons

 Legacy Mallesons twice attempted to merge with Clifford Chance, in 1999 and again in 2008, but both attempts failed and the firm seemingly abandoned its UK aspirations.
 In November 2011, it announced its merger with Chinese firm King & Wood, the first ever Sino-Australian law firm tie-up.
 The union was formalised in March 2012 (accompanied by an exciting hoverbike-based branding campaign), with the new 380 partner firm now operating under the name King & Wood Mallesons.
 The tie-up (operating under a Swiss Verein model) has hugely boosted the firm’s Asian footprint and many believed at the time that this union was the first step towards the ultimate goal of merging with a US or UK firm.
 And indeed it was, as 31st July 2013 saw it announce a tie-up with UK firm SJ Berwin.

-The pseudo-merger will complete on 1 November 2013, when SJ Berwin's 165 partners and 346 lawyers will be subsumed into KWM to form a mammoth 30-office firm comprising over 2,700 lawyers and headquartered in Asia.
+The pseudo-merger completed on 1 November 2013, when SJ Berwin's 165 partners and 346 lawyers subsumed into KWM to form a mammoth 30-office firm comprising over 2,700 lawyers and headquartered in Asia.
 SJ Berwin has agreed to take the name "King & Wood Mallesons SJ Berwin" on a temporary basis, with that old-fashioned SJ Berwin bit to be dropped in due course.
 The arrangement is not a full merger because KWM of that Swiss Verein, meaning SJB will join as a financially independent branch of the firm alongside the existing Hong Kong, Chinese and Australian units.